Children's and Family Emmy Award for Outstanding Preschool Series

 This is a list of winners and nominees of the Children's and Family Emmy Award for Outstanding Preschool Series, which honors live action programs both in broadcast and streaming television aimed at young viewers from infancy through to age five.
 The category was established at the 1st Children's and Family Emmy Awards in 2022 and is a sister category to the Children's and Family Emmy Award for Outstanding Young Teen Series and the Children's and Family Emmy Award for Outstanding Children's or Family Viewing Series, which target shows aimed at older audiences.

 The inaugural winner of the award was Sesame Street, which also leads in overall nominations, with three.
 It is followed by Blue's Clues & You! and Waffles + Mochi which each have two nominations respectively.

-Due to a consistent lack of submissions since it's inception, the category was discontinued after the 3rd Children's and Family Emmy Awards.
+Due to a consistent lack of submissions since its inception, the category was discontinued after the 3rd Children's and Family Emmy Awards.
 It has been merged with the Outstanding Children's or Family Viewing Series category as of the 2026 ceremony.